andrewsunglaekim/workshop-for-workshops-workshop/readme.md

 Understanding is unclear to the student as well.
 Should they be understanding things about baking temperature and dough making?

-A better learning objectives for this workshop might be
+A better set of learning objectives for this workshop might be

 - create dough from scratch
 - apply pizza toppings and sauce